-- 25.9 All staff will be aware that pupils of any age and sex are capable of abusing their peers and will never tolerate abuse as "banter" or "part of growing up". - 25.10 All staff will be aware that peer-on-peer abuse can be manifested in many different ways, including sexting and gender issues, such as girls being sexually touched or assaulted, and boys being subjected to hazing/initiation type of violence which aims to cause physical, emotional or psychological harm. - 25.11 All staff will be made aware of the heightened vulnerability of Horizons Specialist Academy Trust pupils, who, due to their SEND are three times more likely to be
+26.9 All staff will be aware that pupils of any age and sex are capable of abusing their peers and will never tolerate abuse as "banter" or "part of growing up".
+All staff will also be aware that even if there are no reported cases of peer-on-peer abuse, such abuse may still be taking place and is simply not being reported.

-- abused than their peers.
-Staff will not assume that possible indicators of abuse relate to the pupil's SEND and will always explore indicators further. - 25.12 LGBTQ+ children can be targeted by their peers.
-In some cases, children who are perceived to be LGBTQ+, whether they are or not, can be just as vulnerable to abuse as LGBTQ+ children. - 25.13 Horizons Specialist Academy Trust's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be equally as robust as it is for incidents between children of the opposite sex. - 25.14 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
-This includes the process for reporting concerns about friends or peers.

-Support available if a child has been harmed, is in immediate danger or at risk of harm

-- 25.15 If a child has been harmed, is in immediate danger or is at risk of harm, a referral will be made to CSCS. - 25.16 Within one working day, a social worker will respond to the referrer to explain the action that will be taken.
-Support available if early help, section 17 and/or section 47 statutory assessments are appropriate - 25.17 If early help, section 17 and/or section 47 statutory assessments (assessments under the Children Act 1989) are appropriate, school staff may be required to support external agencies.
+- 26.10 All staff will be aware that peer-on-peer abuse can be manifested in many different ways, including sexting and gender issues, such as girls being sexually touched or assaulted, and boys being subjected to hazing/initiation type of violence which aims to cause physical, emotional or psychological harm. - 26.11 All staff will be made aware of the heightened vulnerability of Horizons Specialist Academy Trust pupils, who, due to their SEND are three times more likely to be abused than their peers.
+Staff will not assume that possible indicators of abuse relate to the pupil's SEND and will always explore indicators further. - 26.12 LGBTQ+ children can be targeted by their peers.
+In some cases, children who are perceived to be LGBTQ+, whether they are or not, can be just as vulnerable to abuse as LGBTQ+ children. - 26.13 Horizons Specialist Academy Trust's response to boy-on-boy and girl-on-girl sexual violence and sexual harassment will be equally as robust as it is for incidents between children of the opposite sex. - 26.14 Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
+This includes the process for reporting concerns about friends or peers. - Support available if a child has been harmed, is in immediate danger or at risk of harm 26.15 If a child has been harmed, is in immediate danger or is at risk of harm, a referral will be made to CSCS. - 26.16 Within one working day, a social worker will respond to the referrer to explain the action that will be taken.
+Support available if early help, section 17 and/or section 47 statutory assessments are appropriate - 26.17 If early help, section 17 and/or section 47 statutory assessments (assessments under the Children Act 1989) are appropriate, school staff may be required to support external agencies.
 The DSL and deputies will support staff as required.